jiangwenyuan/nuster/README.md

    For example, all jpg files under /imgs should be `^/imgs/.*\.jpg$` instead of `/imgs/*.jpg`

+5. Purging cache files by rule name or proxy name only works in current session.
+If nuster restarts, then cache files cannot be purged by rule name or proxy name as information like rule name and proxy name is not persisted in the cache fiels.

+6. Purging cache files by host or path or regex only works after the disk loader process is finished.
+You can check the status through stats url.

 ## Cache Stats

 Cache stats can be accessed by making HTTP GET request to the endpoint defined by `uri`;